 I wanted to understand why I was the way I was.
 When I realized my entire life was ruled by fear, that I was using anger as a protective shield and that I’d drawn my circle so small that there was only enough room for me (I’d even gotten rid of my cat because I didn’t trust I could take care of him), I knew I had to get some clarity.
 I knew I needed to make space to find out where, when and why I’d become this woman.
 I had to be curious about a subject I’d never had any interest in before; ME.

 I started talking to other women.
 I wanted to know if they felt the things I felt.
 If they had as much fear roiling around in their stomachs as I did.
 Were they struggling with connecting with other women?
 Did they suffer from low self esteem?
 Did they have major trust issues, not just romantically, but universally?
 And if so, what were they doing about it?

 I went to therapy.
 I started reading articles online, self help books.
 You name it.
 I started questioning my every move, every thought that floated through my head.
 Not in the way I had been before.
 This time, as much as I was able to, I did so without guilt, without shame and without judgment.
 I took a hard look at my responses to life.
-I got introspective about every negative and positive feeling that came up.
+I got introspective about every negative feeling that came up.
 Most importantly, I started looking into my past.
 I wanted to know where this all started.
 Was I six, sixteen, twenty six?

 How I grew